How to create healthy habits in retirement

 Many retirement villages have scenic walking tracks or are located near beaches and parks where you can go for a stroll.

 One way to keep active in your later years is by playing tennis.
-It's a great way to stay social while maintaining physical fitness.
+It's a great way to stay social while maintaining your physical health.

-Strength training is part of the recommended exercise regime for seniors and essential when trying to improve muscle and bone health, balance and strength for everyday activities like carrying groceries and household chores.
+Strength training is part of the recommended exercise regime for older people and essential when trying to improve muscle and bone health, balance, and strength for everyday activities such as carrying groceries and household chores.

-If you're going to start weight training, make sure you consult a professional personal trainer or your doctor.
+If you're going to start weight training, it's a good idea to consult a professional personal trainer or your doctor first.

 If you're looking for a low impact form of strength training, swimming is perfect.
 Being in the water means your joints get a break but you're still engaging your muscles.

-There are many benefits of swimming.
-This low impact exercise also improves cardiovascular health, flexibility and social engagement and lessens the risk of osteoporosis.
+There are many benefits associated with swimming, as this low impact exercise improves cardiovascular health, flexibility, social engagement and can lessen the risk of osteoporosis.

-The water is not limited to swimming.
+And you're not just limited to swimming when it comes to water.
 If you have access to a pool, you can use it to do exercises such as Zumba, aerobics and stretching.